 Is Rust-oleum Milk Paint Real Milk Paint?

 It’s already mixed up so you don’t have to mix powder and water together as you do with real milk paint.
-Check out this post to learn more about Rust-Oleum Milk Paint.
+Check out our Rust-Oleum Milk Paint review to learn more about this paint.

 Now that you know all about painting furniture with milk paint, you’re ready to go paint your own furniture!